simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 account revenues                4000
 account expenses                6000
 ```
-This affects account display order in reports: accounts with codes are listed before accounts without codes, in increasing code order.
+This affects account display order in reports:
+accounts with codes are listed before accounts without codes and in increasing code order,
-(Otherwise, accounts are listed alphabetically.)
+instead of listing all accounts alphabetically.
+(*Note: currently not supported in the `balance` command's single-column mode.*)

 Account codes should be all numeric digits, unique, and separated from the account name by at least two spaces (since account names may contain single spaces).
 By convention, often the first digit indicates the type of account,
 as in